swpease/wrpease/about.md

 heading: About Us
 sub_heading: ''
 layout: landing-page
+textline: |-
-textline: "_\"We are what we repeatedly do.
-Excellence, then, is not an act, but a habit.\"_ \n\nAristotle"
+  "We are what we repeatedly do.
+Excellence, then, is not an act, but a habit."

+  Aristotle
 publish_date: '2017-12-01T04:00:00.000+00:00'
 show_staff: true
 menu: